Last updated: 25 January 2018

 Click on a category below to find a list of frequently asked questions and answers:

-Lending criteria – including information about income, LTVs etc
+Lending criteria FAQs – including information about income, LTVs etc

-NFI Online – including information on the registration process and using the system
+NFI Online FAQs – including information on the registration process and using the system

-Mortgage Trading Exchange (MTE) – including help on getting set up and key contact numbers
+Mortgage Trading Exchange (MTE) FAQs – including help on getting set up and key contact numbers

-Key Facts Illustrations (KFIs) – including help on generating KFIs
+Key Facts Illustrations (KFIs) FAQs – including help on generating KFIs

-We hope we’ve covered most of the common questions, but if you’re still unsure about something, you can speak to Dedicated Broker Support through instant message.
+We hope we’ve covered most of the common questions, but if you’re still unsure about something, you can contact one of our experienced advisers on Broker Chat.